Conducting Labor Market Assessments

 - Conduct one-on-one, face-to-face meetings with individual employers.

-- Face-to-face meetings with individual employers usually yield more successful results for most EWDJT programs.
+- Face-to-face meetings with individual employers usually yield more successful results for most JT programs.

 There are several issues that may be discussed when conducting LMA activities.